mayankbansal82/Mini-Drone-Race/README.md

 # Mini Drone Race - Autonomous Navigation Project

 ## Overview
-This project, conducted from October to November 2023, involved developing an advanced autonomous flight system for a DJI Tello drone.
+This project involves developing an  autonomous flight perception and controls system for a DJI Tello drone.
 The primary objective was to enable the drone to autonomously navigate through sequentially placed gates, showcasing its potential in precision flying, which can be crucial in various applications including sports, surveillance, and research.

 ## Key Features
 - **Autonomous Gate Navigation:** The system allows a DJI Tello drone to autonomously navigate through a series of gates, showcasing advanced flight precision.